Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Recent Performances

-- Burrow put together a 348-yard performance against the Titans in the AFC Divisional round, completing 75.7 percent of his pass attempts while throwing one interception.

-- Burrow has 592 passing yards (197.3 ypg), completing 73.2% of his passes and collecting two touchdown passes and one interception over his last three games.
+- Over his last three games, Burrow has recorded 592 passing yards (197.3 per game) while going 52-for-71 (73.2% completion percentage) and throwing two touchdowns and one interception.

 Burrow's Cincinnati Teammates